codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ### Installing the Parse SDK

-Setting up Parse starts with [[deploying your own Parse instance|Configuring-a-Parse-Server#setting-a-new-parse-server]] to Heroku or another app hosting provider.
+Setting up Parse starts with [[deploying your own Parse instance|Configuring-a-Parse-Server#setting-a-new-parse-server]] to back4app or another app hosting provider.

 Add this in your root `build.gradle` file (**not** your module `build.gradle` file):